-Apartments went on sale two year.
+Some people are already moving into their apartments that they secured over a year ago.
 Prices start at around £900,000 and go up to about £7 million – that latter figure gets you a rooftop penthouse apartment.
 While price varies, the endearing aspect of buying a slice of British broadcasting history echoes through every wall.
 Doctor Who, Blue Peter, Fawlty Towers – just three of the shows that were contrived on the site.

 The World’s First Custom-Built Studio Complex

 The BBC ‘campus’ is 14 acres.
-A statue of the Green sun god Helios will stand proud at the centre of it all.
+A statue of the Greek sun god Helios stands proud at the centre of it all.
 It was the world’s first custom-built studio complex for television and radio, with 400 offices for 3,000 people, studios, dressing rooms, equipment stores, wig-making departments, a hair salon, make-up areas, wardrobe space for 16,000 items, libraries for scripts and music, and band rehearsal rooms, among other things.
 It was first conceived as a scribble on the back of an envelope by architect Graham Dawbarn.

 The apartments are the work of Paul Monahan and Suzy Hoodless.
 Together, the designers have given the flats a ’50s, retro edge, with subtle colours and notes from the past – including original pieces salvaged from the original television studios.
 The result is a canny blend of old and new – a nod to the eccentric past of British television in a globally diverse capital.